 In keeping with the squelette theme, the hours and minutes hands are skeletonised with black DLC coating.
 Clearly, skeleton-upon-skeleton makes for difficulty for reading the time, so a decently sized red and white (lumed) arrow-head tip to the hands makes it (relatively) easy.

-Roger Dubuis is an unconventional brand that like its fellow SIHH 2015 stablemate Richard Mille pretty much doesn’t care for broad audience applause.
+Roger Dubuis is an unconventional brand that like its fellow SIHH 2015 stablemate Richard Mille pretty much doesn’t care about broad audience applause.
 This watch appeals to those who are looking for something technically interesting and unapologetically modern but also slightly ‘out there’.

 To wear, despite the size at 47mm and 14.95mm thick, it is light because of the materials used, but also unexpectedly engaging, in no little part due to the whole ‘black/ red’ thing that can work well for sporty pieces.